samruddhisomani/Showcase/README.md

 #Showcase

-A survey of my previous exploits and adventures in data science, organized by language and descending in recency.
+A survey of my previous exploits and adventures in data science, descending in recency.

 ##R